SDF–Syrian transitional government clashes (2025–2026): 2025

-September

 Around September, Turkey staged its first airstrikes in months on Kurdish positions, and the Kurds dug new defensive tunnels.
 Mottassem Abbas, commander of the Syrian Army's 80th Division, said to Reuters in an interview: "We're sending more men and weapons to reinforce [the contact line with the SDF]."

 On 10 September, tensions flared, as the SOHR reported mutual shelling in Maskanah between the SDF and the Turkish-backed Suleiman Shah Brigade, a militant group that had been integrated into the Syrian Army as the 62nd Division.
 No casualties were reported.'
 The FDD reported that clashes on the same day caused the death of two civilians and injury of three more.

-On 14 September, clashes broke out between the SDF and STG forces near the al-Asharah-Darnaj bridge.
+On 14 September, clashes broke out between the SDF and Syrian transitional government forces near the al-Asharah-Darnaj bridge.
 According to a statement by the SDF, the "assault by armed groups linked to the Syrian government" was aimed at securing river crossings for smugglers, a claim confirmed by local sources cited by the SOHR.

-On 18 September, local sources reported that STG forces and the SDF exchanged small arms fire near al Baij, Aleppo Governorate.
+On 18 September, local sources reported that Syrian transitional government forces and the SDF exchanged small arms fire near al Baij, Aleppo Governorate.
 No military casualties have been reported.
 Another local source reported that a Turkish drone flew over Dayr Hafer approximately two hours before the engagement in nearby al Baij, possibly conducting reconnaissance.

-Dayr Hafir massacre

 On 20 September, the SOHR reported mutual shelling and drone strikes in Dayr Hafir, following an attack on SDF positions by the Syrian Army using drones.
 In turn, the SOHR reported on the same day that three civilians were injured by shelling from members of the Syrian Army.
 According to the SDF, the assault on their positions began with drone strikes, followed by heavy artillery shelling that directly targeted homes, killing seven civilians, including women and children, and wounding four others.
 The SDF held the Syrian Ministry of Defense directly responsible for the 'massacre' and considered its statements of refute "a killing of the truth and a blatant attempt to evade responsibility."
 The group added that it also repelled a separate drone attack by "Damascus government gunmen" on one of its positions in Dayr Hafer, forcing the attackers to retreat.
 On 21 September, the SOHR updated its casualty figures, reporting that five women and two children were killed, while four others, including three women, were injured in the attacks by the Syrian Army.
 On 22 September, the SOHR updated its casualty figures once again, as an injured infant succumbed to his wounds, bringing the total number of civilians killed by the Syrian Army to eight.